araobp/spielzeug/README.md

 I am considering to apply some sort of feedback algorithm for the control.

-### Power switch control
+### Power switch control for emergency stop

-I am going to use an inverter IC (SN74HC14N) and MOSFET to control the power supply to Arduino Uno and the motor driver TA7291P.
+I use an inverter IC (SN74HC14N) and MOSFET to control the power supply to Arduino Uno and the motor driver TA7291P.

 ![switches](https://docs.google.com/drawings/d/142T6dvYpsqCeAjY8CEPyFbnrM0wG-Z_mCg9EFyrUCuY/pub?w=680&h=400)

-The flip-flop circuit is like this (I am going to confirm that the circuit really works):
+The flip-flop circuit works as emergecy stop:

 ![flip-flop](https://docs.google.com/drawings/d/1nohxvKnRK1qy8eH2Y72xueg6zDirNLbzRaSeWqpTgeo/pub?w=480&h=270)

+When ESP-WROOM-02 has been started, the GPIO is set to HIGH to turn on Arduino Uno and the motor driver.
+In case of emergency, push the tact switch to turn them off to stop the motor driver.
+Push the switch again to turn them on.

 ###Chassis